Where can I buy Taur?

 Unfortunately, the answer is almost certainly no. Electric scooter batteries far exceed the limit of even the most generous airlines (100Wh for the stricter airlines, 160Wh for the more chilled).
 Our batteries are 400+Wh.

 Any electric scooter that's allowed on a plane probably isn't worth buying.

-We've tried to use as many 'standard' parts as possible, such as our Continental tyres, or our disc brakes (same as on a bike), so you should be able to find them from other places too (e.g. bike shops or online).
+We've tried to use as many 'standard' parts as possible, such as our Continental tyres, or our disc brakes, so you should be able to find them from other places too (e.g. bike shops or online).